 This way any gem installed will be required automatically.

-However, shouldn't each dependency be manually required in order to make it slightly more difficult to add them, since if anything the barrier should be higher, not lower?
-The truth is that it's each developer's own responsibility to think long and hard before adding any new dependencies.
+However, shouldn't each dependency be manually specified in order to make it slightly more difficult to add them, since if anything the barrier should be higher, not lower?

 It's still not possible to call this script from anywhere on the system.

 If it were in your

 PATH, or called absolutely from outside the project directory, you would encounter an error.

 $ ./greet.rb Hello world $ cd .. $ ./greeter/greet.rb # ...
 Could not locate Gemfile or .bundle/ directory (Bundler::GemfileNotFound) # ...